-- 9. State law provides that employees must be paid overtime at one-and-one-half times their "regular rate of pay."
-PLAINTIFF and other CALIFORNIA CLASS Members were compensated at an hourly rate plus incentive pay that was tied to specific elements of an employee's performance, including but not limited to, on-call flat sum wages. - 10.
-The second component of PLAINTIFF's and other CALIFORNIA CLASS Members' compensation was DEFENDANT's non-discretionary incentive program that paid PLAINTIFF and other CALIFORNIA CLASS Members incentive wages.
+- 9. In addition, State and federal law provides that employees must be paid overtime at one-and-one-half times their "regular rate of pay."
+PLAINTIFF and other CALIFORNIA CLASS Members were compensated at an hourly rate plus incentive pay that is tied to specific elements of an employee's performance. - The second component of PLAINTIFF's and other CALIFORNIA CLASS 10.
+Members' compensation was DEFENDANT's non-discretionary incentive program that paid PLAINTIFF and other CALIFORNIA CLASS Members incentive wages based on their performance for DEFENDANT.
 The non-discretionary incentive program provided all employees paid on an hourly basis with incentive compensation when the employees met the various performance goals set by DEFENDANT.
 However, when calculating the regular rate of pay in order to pay overtime to PLAINTIFF and other CALIFORNIA CLASS Members, DEFENDANT failed to include the incentive compensation as part of the employees' "regular rate of pay" for purposes of calculating overtime pay.
-Management and supervisors described the incentive program to potential and new employees as part of the compensation package.
 As a matter of law, the incentive compensation received by PLAINTIFF and other CALIFORNIA CLASS Members must be included in the "regular rate of pay."
 The failure to do so has resulted in an underpayment of overtime compensation to PLAINTIFF and other CALIFORNIA CLASS Members by DEFENDANT.